tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 When `template.handshakeFraming` is not `true`, cTLS uses a custom handshake framing that saves space by relying on the record layer for message lengths.
-(This saves 3 bytes per message compared to TLS, or 11 bytes compared to DTLS.)
+(This saves 3 bytes per message compared to TLS, or 9 bytes compared to DTLS.)
-This compact framing is defined by the `CTLSHandshake` struct.
+This compact framing is defined by the `CTLSHandshake` and `CTLSDatagramHandshake` structs.

-Any handshake type registered in the IANA TLS HandshakeType Registry can be conveyed in a `CTLSHandshake`, but not all messages are actually allowed on a given connection.
+Any handshake type registered in the IANA TLS HandshakeType Registry can be conveyed in a `CTLS[Datagram]Handshake`, but not all messages are actually allowed on a given connection.
 This definition shows the messages types supported in `CTLSHandshake` as of TLS 1.3 and DTLS 1.3, but any future message types are also permitted.

 ~~~~
       struct {